-Once a student has been enrolled as a student at SOCS, they have the right to continue here until they have completed the highest grade we offer.
-Students who are currently enrolled at SOCS must re-commit for the following school year by the end of open enrollment by signing a Master Agreement for the following year.
+Once a child has been enrolled as a student at SOCSS, they have the right to continue here until they have completed the highest grade we offer.
+Students who are currently enrolled at SOCSS must re-commit for the following school year by the end of open enrollment by signing a Master Agreement for the following year.